Why I Quit Instant Noodles After My Fatty Liver Diagnosis

-But when it comes to dieting for reversing a fatty liver disease, you need to be extra careful.
+But when it comes to dieting for reversing a fatty liver disease, you need to be extra careful and look at what actually goes into that bowl.
 In this article, I will talk about noodles and their effect on the liver.

-I want to start with the quick answer to the burning question in the title: can you eat noodles if you have fatty liver disease aka NAFLD/MASLD?
+I want to start with the quick answer to the burning question in the title: should you eat noodles if you have fatty liver disease aka MASLD?

 The answer is generally no. When it comes to regular noodles, these are highly refined and processed, which is a big no for your liver.
 They also are extremely rich in carbohydrates and offer little in terms of nutrition.
 In other words, they taste good but are not a healthy food.

-Even breakfast cereals are generally better choice than your regular instant ramen or favorite noodles.
-Especially since they are usually paired with other ingredients that make the whole meal unhealthy.
+Even breakfast cereals are a generally better choice than your regular instant ramen or favorite noodles, and those should be avoided too.

-Luckily, there are some types of noodles – or noodle alternatives – that allow you to get your noodle fix every now and then.
+Luckily, there are some types of noodles – or noodle alternatives – that allow you to get your noodle fix now and then.
 I’ll share these too in this article.
-But until then, let’s get mode in-depth with the noodles!
+But until then, let’s get into the details you should know!

 Can You Eat Noodles with Fatty Liver?

-I found one study showing that refined carbohydrates, especially instant noodles, are one of the main causes NAFLD (fatty liver disease) cases among young adults in Japan (source).
+Research shows that refined carbohydrates, especially instant noodles, are a leading cause of MASLD cases among young adults in Japan (source).

-It is also worth mentioning that the additives in instant noodles exhaust the liver more during the digestion process.
-When the liver fails to break down the harmful compounds, it stores them inside it.
-This puts an extra burden on a fatty liver.
+The additives and preservatives in instant noodles exhaust the liver during the digestion process.
+When your liver fails to break down these harmful compounds, it stores them.
+This puts a lot of extra pressure on an already stressed organ.

 They taste good, but they are not good for your health.

-Instant/processed noodles should be completely taken off your diet or replaced with healthier alternatives, just as is the case of pasta and fatty liver disease.
+Instant/processed noodles should be completely taken off your diet or replaced with healthier alternatives, just as is the case with pasta and fatty liver disease.

 For example, whole-grain noodles are a good alternative.
 Although more studies are needed to fully support this, there are strong arguments why a patient with NAFLD should eat whole-grain carbohydrates, including noodles or whole-grain bread and keto bread in general.